 Beginning in September, cool temperatures and dwindling summer crowds create the perfect opportunity to plan a challenging hike or rock-climbing trip complete with scenic overlooks of Yosemite National Park.
 Burn calories, strengthen your heart, and renew your spirit with stunning views of staggering granite formations, serene valleys, and incredible fall foliage.

-There’s much to do when visiting Yosemite National Park during the fall season.
+There’s much to do when camping near Yosemite National Park during the fall season.
 Spend the day fishing, cycling, hiking, rock-climbing, bird-watching, taking photos, or simply relax and enjoy the lovely fall foliage.

 Campgrounds Near Yosemite National Park